 Successful completion of Sun West’s program involves:

-Learning materials for the four electives are provided online and learners can advance through that work at their own pace.
+Learning materials for the four courses are provided online and learners can advance through that work at their own pace.
 Support is available from DLC teachers during the regular school day.
 Online exams are taken throughout each course, and these are used to determine a final mark.
 While a mark of 65% in each course is required in order to use the course toward certification, all students who receive a final mark of 50% or higher will receive a Saskatchewan high school elective credit for each course completed.

 Although this training takes place on the Saskatchewan Polytechnic campus and is delivered by Saskatchewan Polytechnic instructors, DLC staff will help to coordinate the logistics and support students through the registration process.
 There are notable costs associated with the steam lab component; see the table below for details.